ameya-angadi/Sentinel/README.md

 ### Connecting the two parts (ESP32 - Pico)
 UART Connectivity: Connect the communication lines.

       RXD1 (GPIO 40): Connect to the Pi Pico TX (GP0).
       TXD1 (GPIO 41): Connect to the Pi Pico RX (GP1).

-Power Distribution: To ensure WiFi stability and prevent brownouts:
+**Power Distribution**: To ensure WiFi stability and prevent brownouts:
-Connect the 3V3 Out pin of the ESP32 to the VBUS pin of the Pi Pico, that is the pico will be powered by the esp32.
+Connect the 3V3 Out pin of the ESP32 to the VBUS pin of the Pi Pico, that is the pico will be powered by the ESP32.
 Ensure a Common Ground (GND) is established between both boards.
 HMI Mounting: Ensure the BOX-3 is oriented for easy viewing, as it will provide the primary Real-Time Health Status and NTP-synced clock display.